meteor/tutorials/content/react/step11.md

 {{> DiffBox tutorialName="simple-todos-react" step="11.5"}}

+### Run `meteor test` again

-If you run the test command again,
+If you run the test command again (or if you left it running from before)

 ```bash
 TEST_WATCH=1 meteor test --driver-package meteortesting:mocha
 ```

-you should now see
+you should now see the output from the new test module we just added:

 ```bash
 Tasks